-Cyber safety accountabilities as part of contractual obligations: Cyber safety accountablilities include cyber safety accountabilities as obligations in all contractual agreements with employees and third party vendors.
+Cyber safety accountabilities as part of contractual obligations: Cyber safety these include cyber safety accountabilities as obligations in all contractual agreements with employees and employees and third- party vendors.

 Data protection controls processes and tools: Ensure your business has the right cyber security controls, processes and tools in place to protect your data.
 You can find out more in How to protect your data from cyber security threats.

 A third-party vendor cyber security checklist: Have a checklist of questions in place to ask of third party vendors to understand how they protect your business data.

 - What business risk mitigations do you have in place for cyber safety risks?

 - Do you have a business continuity plan in place?